raquelmrti/itacademy-vue-sprint-9-v2/README.md

 - At least one call to an external API.

-- Implement "login"/registration, ideally with Firebase, although you can do it with localStorage.
+- Implement "login"/registration, ideally with Firebase, although it can be done with localStorage.

 - Protect the routes, either so that there is an admin user who can only see a part of it, or because there are normal and premium users.